GameMaestroYT/CleanerApp/README.txt

 (Stole from GPT, lmao)

 Enjoy the script!
-Share it as you like, but PLEASE keep it safe and don’t make it malicious (Or I will find you..).
+Share it as you like, but PLEASE keep it safe and don’t make it malicious (Or I will find you..)